ppamintuznriva/hortus-notarum/src/site/notes/Home.md

 This space serves as a repository of my living thoughts, things I'm learning, rabbit holes I fall into, etc. Not quite a blog in the usual sense, here you will find initial thoughts, growing ideas, notes on stuff I am reading, maybe some essays here and there, all in the spirit of [learning in public](https://www.swyx.io/learn-in-public).

-Like most digital gardeners, I write here mostly for myself—rather, my future self—from my personal Obsidian vault (my greenhouse).
-While it *is* curated, it's not always organized (and that's the beauty of it!).
+Like most digital gardeners, I write here mostly for myself—my future self, rather—from my personal Obsidian vault (my greenhouse).
+While the garden *is* curated to a certain point, it's not always organized (and that's the beauty of it!).

 #### As you explore:
 1. *Embrace the unrefined*: Some/most ideas here are works in progress.
 I could be wrong and/or I could be right, and that's ok!